Retropaint/skelform_dev_docs/src/core_anim_logic.md

   for bone in armature.bones {
     animated_bones.push(bone)

-    // phase 1: interpolation
     animated_bones.last().pos.x += interpolate(bone, "PositionX")
     animated_bones.last().pos.y += interpolate(bone, "PositionY")
     animated_bones.last().rot   += interpolate(bone, "Rotation")

-    // phase 2: post-interpolation
-    post_interp(animated_bones)

-    // phase 3: parent inheritance
-    animated_bones = inherit_parent(animated_bones)
   }

   return animated_bones
 }
 ```

-## Static Armatures

-All of the above logic assumes, and is designed for static armatures (ie. it
-has no animation).
-This is because the [ideal interpolation logic](./interpolation.md) already
-handles such cases by default, and the only safeguard required is an animation
-length check.

-At the very least, it is mandatory in some way to support static armatures.
-In
-this case, only phase 3 (parent inheritance) is required.